Authors: Joel Zhou & Michael Troutman

 "backing_disk": "/dev/drbdpool/pvc-[...]",

 You might notice that the command above only shows two backing disks.
-This is because in a three-node cluster, LINSTOR by default will deploy one of the resource replicas as “Diskless” for quorum purposes.
+This is because in a 3-node cluster, LINSTOR by default will deploy one of the resource replicas as “Diskless” for quorum purposes.

 You can run the LINSTOR resource list